Skip to main content

 Advanced Search

-Biography As a PhD researcher in Ethnoarchaeology at Durham University, I am passionate about exploring the intersection of culture and archaeology, and shedding light on past societies and their material remains.
-My research focuses on material cultural and heritage crafts, and I have received multiple awards for my master's thesis and publications in this field.
-I also possess a diploma in Cultural Anthropology from Cairo University and a specialization course in methods and statistics in social sciences from the University of Amsterdam.
+Biography As a PhD researcher in archaeology at Durham University, I am passionate about exploring the intersection of culture and archaeology, and shedding light on past societies and their material remains.
+My research focuses on material culture and heritage crafts, and I have received multiple awards for my master's thesis and publications in this field.
+I also possess a diploma in cultural anthropology from Cairo University and a specialization course in methods and statistics in social sciences from the University of Amsterdam.

 CONFERENCE PRESENTATIONS:

-§ Presented a paper entitled “Through Space and Time: Spatial Organisation of Pottery Workshops in Ancient Egypt” International Conference SEAS: Material and Technology Conference, Macquarie University and Ain Shams University, 24-27 November 2023.
+-Presented a paper entitled “Through Space and Time: Spatial Organization of Pottery Workshops in Ancient Egypt" at the International Conference SEAS: Material and Technology Conference, Macquarie University and Ain Shams University, November 24-27, 2023.

-§ Presented a paper entitled “Documenting and Analyzing Contemporary Pottery Production in Middle Egypt: A Study of the Anvil and Hammer Technique (Borah Technique) and its Technological and Social Organisation.”
-Wales University Trinity Saint David, 22 November 2023.
+-Presented a paper entitled “Documenting and Analyzing Contemporary Pottery Production in Middle Egypt: A Study of the Anvil and Hammer Technique (Borah Technique) and its Technological and Social Organization.”
+Wales University Trinity Saint David, 22, 2023.

-§ Presented a paper entitled “Pottery Production In Middle Egypt, Nazlah Village: An Ethnoarchaeological Study” American Research Centre in Egypt Annual (ARCE-Virtual Meeting), May 2023.
+-Presented a paper entitled “Pottery Production In Middle Egypt, Nazlah Village: An Ethnoarchaeological Study" at the American Research Centre in Egypt Annual (ARCE-Virtual Meeting), May 2023.

 Sharjah, UAE, 2022.